Navigating Sexual and Reproductive Health Censorship on Social Media

 PHOTO CREDIT: Adobe Stock

 Milagros Garrido, MS, PMP, is the Director for our Innovation and Research Department at Healthy Teen Network.
 Always ready for a challenge, she is at her best when she is finding clever and new ways of using technology to make the seemingly impossible a reality.
-Read more about Mila
+Read more about Mila.

-Mariah previously served as a Communications Designer for Healthy Teen Network.
-With the bulk of her experience working in social services and at affordable housing organizations—she has a passion for diving deeper into (and helping bridge the gap between) healthcare and housing.
+Mariah brings an artistic lens to nonprofit communications in her role as Communications Designer.
+With the bulk of her experience working in social services and at affordable housing organizations—she has a passion for diving deeper into (and helping bridge the gap between) health care and housing.
+In her free time, Mariah can be found tending to her growing jungle of houseplants, making collage and textile art, reading Mary Oliver poems in nature, and experimenting with new vegetarian recipes.
+Read more about Mariah.